knudhansen/bash/bin/readme.md

 kdiff fileLeft fileRight command
 ```

-The parsed `fileLeft`, `fileRight`, `command` are printed on stderr
+The parsed `fileLeft`, `fileRight`, `command` are printed on stderr.

-The diff `command` run is printed on stderr
+The diff `command` run is printed on stderr.

-The diff output goes to stdout with the `diff -yi` format
+The diff output goes to stdout with the `diff -yi` format.

 ### Example